sourabhv/sourabhv.github.io/_posts/2014-09-21-dropbox-command-line-tool-2.md

 An option is created using `@click.option()` decorator which takes in name of the option, preceeded by a **--** (`--path` here), an optional short flag (`-p` here), default value for path is `/` (root) for upload and `.` (current dir) for download.

 The `type` argument takes in type of input.
 It can be as simple as `str` or `int` or you can use click's inbuilt types which provide some extra functionality.
-We've used `click.Path()` which checks if path is a valid path ot not.
+We've used `click.Path()` which checks if the path is a valid or not.
 You can pass `exists` which checks if the path actually exists or not and `resolve_path` which resolves any relative paths into absolute paths.
 The `help` argument is just a help string, nothing fancy there.

 An `argument` is created by `@click.argument()` decorator and it takes in name of the option, `nargs` number of arguments it will accept and `type`. `nargs` is the only new thing here and it can be 1, 2, 3 ... etc to accept 1 2 or 3 arguments, etc. `nargs=-1` means that it can accept any number of arguments, including 0.
-You can se it to minimum 1 by setting `required=True` along with `nargs=1`.
+You can set it to minimum 1 by setting `required=True` along with `nargs=1`.

 Let's try it out: